zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 ```

 This method mutes/unmutes all remote users’ audio streams.
-> This method is only valid in a channel.
-If you leave a channel, the mute settings are cleared.
+> This method is only valid in the channel.
+If you leave the channel, the mute settings are cleared.

 <table>
 <colgroup>